Solar plant from above with green mountains and blue sky in the background.

 Employee portrait of Sebastian Krull who is Head Corporate Solutions at Aquila Clean Energy.

-Sebastian Krull, Head Corporate Solutions
+Sebastian Krull, Head of CNE

 Together, striving for a cleaner future

-200 employees of 26 nationalities enable projects throughout Europe while ensuring the necessary proximity to the local projects and service providers.
+200 employees of 27 nationalities enable projects throughout Europe while ensuring the necessary proximity to the local projects and service providers.

 Three people in reflective vests and safety helmets on their heads talking to each other on a solar plant.